integralfx/MemTestHelper/DDR4 OC Guide.md

 On Ryzen 3000, [1usmus](https://www.overclock.net/forum/13-amd-general/1640919-new-dram-calculator-ryzena-1-5-1-overclocking-dram-am4-membench-0-7-dram-bench-480.html#post28049664) suggests 28Ω - 40Ω.
 This seems to line up with [The Stilt's](https://www.overclock.net/forum/10-amd-cpus/1728758-strictly-technical-matisse-not-really-26.html) settings.
   > Phy at AGESA defaults, except ProcODT of 40.0Ohm, which is an ASUS auto-rule for Optimem III.
-* Lower SOC voltage may help with stability.
+* Lower SOC voltage and/or VDDG IOD may help with stability.
 * On Ryzen 3000, higher CLDO_VDDP can help with stability above 3600MHz.
   > Increasing cLDO_VDDP seems beneficial > 3600MHz MEMCLKs, as increasing it seems to improve the margins and hence help with potential training issues.
   [~ The Stilt](https://www.overclock.net/forum/10-amd-cpus/1728758-strictly-technical-matisse-not-really-26.html)
-* When pushing FCLK around 1800 MHz intermittent RAM training errors may be alleviated or completely eliminated by increasing VDDG.
-On AGESA 1.0.0.4 or newer VDDG is separated into VDDG IOD and VDDG CCD for the I/O die and the chiplets parts, respectively.
-In this case, the voltage to increase for more successful RAM training is VDDG CCD.
+* When pushing FCLK around 1800 MHz intermittent RAM training errors may be alleviated or completely eliminated by increasing VDDG CCD.

 # Useful Information
 * [r/overclocking Wiki - DDR4](https://www.reddit.com/r/overclocking/wiki/ram/ddr4)